To enjoy the full Mail & Guardian online experience: please upgrade your browser

 12. The Mail & Guardian Onlineis mainly an English site, though we don't mind the odd word or sentence in any other language.
 Just ensure that the average English-speaking reader won't feel completely lost.

 13. No comments that advertise companies, businesses, services or such will be accepted.
-We do sell advertisements on the site, though -- contact [email protected] to find out more.
+We do sell advertisements on the site, though -- contact our sales team to find out more.